top of page

 Uncharacteristic behaviours, language difficulties

-Dementia cares' keystone lies in recognising and demystifying its onset.
+The keystone to dementia care lies in recognising and demystifying its onset.
 By closely observing mental health in old age and arming yourself with knowledge of the various dementia types, you’re better placed to seek and understand dementia assessments.
 Remain attentive to mental health, particularly as it pertains to cognitive decline — acknowledging this allows you to advocate for yourself or your loved ones, ensuring that interventions can be as timely and supportive as possible.

 Recognising the Early Signs of Dementia